 You may also like these recipes:Print

-These Paleo pumpkin muffins with almond flour have 3 different Paleo “flours,” which makes it so you can’t taste any one flour.
+These almond flour pumpkin muffins with almond flour have 3 different Paleo “flours,” which makes it so you can’t taste any one flour.
 I used coconut palm sugar mixed with spices to give the muffins a cinnamon sugar sort of topping, though if you didn’t find this to be consistent with your Paleo definition, you could just use the spices.
 I think it really gives it a texture it needs as well as a little sweetness.

 - Prep Time: 20 minutes

 - Total Time: 40 minutes

 - 1 tsp Paleo Baking Powder

 - 1 1/2 tsp Pumpkin Pie Spice